 They are dog-friendly, and there is a kids’ menu.
 The Fried Chicken Biscuit, the Lox Plate, and the Shakshuka are the best!
 The pastries and cakes are also delicious.
 Plus if you’re working remotely we think it’s one of the best Asheville cafes to work from as well.

-4. Brunch with an Argentine Twist at Cecilia’s Kitchen
+4. Cecilia’s Kitchen

 Cecilia’s Kitchen restaurant and food trucks are adored by locals who attend festivals and enjoy local, organic, and multicultural food.
 Cecilia is from Argentina and offers a solid menu of tamales, crepes, and mouthwatering empanadas.